Fertilizing Sweet Potato Vines

 Sweet Potato Vine Fertilizing Tips

-• Use a balanced fertilizer blend
+• Use a balanced fertilizer and avoid high-nitrogen formulas

-• Remember to fertilizer at planting time
+• Remember to fertilize at planting time

-• Water after applying a granular formulated fertilizer
+• Water after applying a granular fertilizer

 • Follow the directions on the package